 - Initial difficulties with reading requirements

 - Improper course level placement

 A student is eligible for RCL authorization for academic reasons during only one semester of each degree program / educational level.
 To be authorized for academic RCL, the student must provide the international advisor with approval of the part-time enrollment status from his/her dean, registrar or academic advisor.
 Students should refer to the signatures required on the RCL form to find the faculty or staff member best suited to document the situation.
 To maintain J-1 status, the student must resume full-time enrollment status in the semester immediately following the RCL semester.

 Medical reasons for RCL

 A student may be authorized for RCL status – or a complete withdrawal from coursework – due to an illness or medical condition.
 A student may be authorized for RCL status more than once during each educational level / degree program, but the total number of months in RCL (medical) status may not exceed 12 per degree program / educational level.
-To be authorized for medical RCL, the student must provide the international advisor with approval of the part-time or nonenrollment status from Student Health & Counseling Services or a private physician.
+To be authorized for medical RCL, the student must provide the international advisor with approval of the part-time or nonenrollment status from the Habif Health and Wellness Center Counseling Services or a private physician.
 The international advisor must authorize the RCL status each semester of its duration.

 Alternative to RCL: Withdrawal from program